MikeMaximus/gbm/GBM/readme.txt

 Windows:

 - Added the ability to backup or restore saves for the last played, selected or currently monitored game by using global hotkeys.
-	- This allows you to quickly backup or restore your save(s) while in-game, without the need to switch to GBM.
+	- This allows you to quickly backup or restore your save(s) without the need to switch to GBM.
-	- Ctrl + Alt + F5 will trigger a backup.
-	- Ctrl + Alt + F9 will trigger a restore.
-	- The hotkeys currently cannot be rebound and only work in Windows.
+	- This feature is disabled by default, it can be configured in Settings -> Global Hotkeys.
+	- This feature is not available in Linux.
-- Added unique "Success" or "Failure" audio that will play when a backup or restore is triggered from a hot key.
+- Added unique "Success" or "Failure" audio that will play when a backup or restore is triggered from a hotkey.

 Linux: